Trimaran: Naval ships

-The first use of trimaran hull designs in modern navies was in the RV Triton, a Research Vessel for the Royal Navy.
+The first use of trimaran hull designs in modern navies was in the RV Triton, a research vessel for the Royal Navy.
 She was built as a technology demonstrator ship for the Royal Navy's Future Surface Combatant, and has been used to prove the viability of the hull form.
 Since 2007 the ship has been used by the Australian Customs and Border Protection Service's Customs Marine Unit.

 Littoral combat ships built by General Dynamics at Bath Iron Works are of a trimaran design.
 USS Independence (LCS-2) is the first of these ships.
 Littoral combat ships built by Lockheed are of a monohull design.

 First launched on August 31, 2012, at Bali Strait, 63M Carbon Fibre Composite Trimaran Fast Missile Boat (Indonesian: Kapal Cepat Rudal [KCR]) named Klewang-class fast attack craft (Klewang- means a traditional Indonesian single edge sword), was the first stealth trimaran of the Indonesian Navy built by North Sea Boats at Banyuwangi, East Java, Indonesia.
-Designed by New Zealand Naval Architects LOMOcean Marine this ship combined a number of existing advance technologies into a single, unique platform; a wave-piercer trimaran hull from, constructed exclusively of infused vinylester carbon fibre cored sandwich materials for all structural elements, with external "stealth" geometry and features intended to reduce detection.
+Designed by New Zealand Naval Architects LOMOcean Marine this ship combined a number of existing advanced technologies into a single, unique platform; a wave-piercer trimaran hull from, constructed exclusively of infused vinylester carbon fibre cored sandwich materials for all structural elements, with external "stealth" geometry and features intended to reduce detection.
 The KRI Klewang (625) caught fire because of an electrical short-circuit in the engine room during a maintenance period on September 28, 2012, and was a total loss.

 43-meter Ocean Eagle trimarans from CMN wharf with design from Nigel Irens und Prolarge based on the Ocean Adventurer concept will provide coastal protection for Mozambique.